david-holmes-UAB/CS300-lab10/README.md

 (11/14)
 I've uploaded this here as proof of my actual work, with plans to figure out how ridiculous this looks at office hours.
-Edit: this actually doesn't compile at all, which isn't great.
+Edit: this actually runs into an error while trying to convert the numbers in the string into integers